REDS Design

 - Exceptions in specific countries:

-- Denmark and Slovenia randomly selected a grade 8 class; within the selected class all students were asked to participate.
+- Denmark and Slovenia randomly selected a Grade 8 class; within the selected class all students were asked to participate.

-- In Burkina Faso, Ethiopia, and Kenya, within-school sampling did not use IEA’s WinW3S software, deviating from sampling procedure requirements.
+- In Burkina Faso, Ethiopia, and Kenya, within-school sampling did not use IEA’s WinW3S software, deviating from the sampling procedure requirements.

 - At least 150 schools

-- More than 21,000 students, 15,000 teachers, and 1,500 principals
+- More than 21,000 students, 15,000 teachers, and 1,500 principals participated in 11 countries.

-- Note: Not all target groups were surveyed in each country.
+- Note: Not all target groups were surveyed in each country:

-- Schools surveyed in all 11 countries
+- Schools were surveyed in all 11 countries.

 National questionnaire